decentraland/schemas/report/schemas.api.md

     schema: JSONSchema<CommunityRenamedEvent>;
     const // (undocumented)
     validate: ValidateFunction<CommunityRenamedEvent>;
 }

+// Warning: (ae-missing-release-tag) "CommunityRequestToJoinAcceptedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CommunityRequestToJoinAcceptedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CommunityRequestToJoinAcceptedEvent = BaseEvent & {
+    type: Events.Type.COMMUNITY;
+    subType: Events.SubType.Community.REQUEST_TO_JOIN_ACCEPTED;
+    metadata: {
+        id: string;
+        name: string;
+        memberAddress: EthAddress;
+        thumbnailUrl: string;
+    };
+};

+// @public (undocumented)
+export namespace CommunityRequestToJoinAcceptedEvent {
+    const // (undocumented)
+    schema: JSONSchema<CommunityRequestToJoinAcceptedEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<CommunityRequestToJoinAcceptedEvent>;
+}

+// Warning: (ae-missing-release-tag) "CommunityRequestToJoinReceivedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CommunityRequestToJoinReceivedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CommunityRequestToJoinReceivedEvent = BaseEvent & {
+    type: Events.Type.COMMUNITY;
+    subType: Events.SubType.Community.REQUEST_TO_JOIN_RECEIVED;
+    metadata: {
+        id: string;
+        name: string;
+        memberAddress: EthAddress;
+        thumbnailUrl: string;
+    };
+};

+// @public (undocumented)
+export namespace CommunityRequestToJoinReceivedEvent {
+    const // (undocumented)
+    schema: JSONSchema<CommunityRequestToJoinReceivedEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<CommunityRequestToJoinReceivedEvent>;
+}

 // Warning: (ae-forgotten-export) The symbol "ContentfulContent" needs to be exported by the entry point index.d.ts